Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 How an investigation happens

 By law, Occupational Health and Safety (OHS) can only investigate incidents at work sites that fall under provincial OHS legislation.
-Serious injuries or incidents that are required to be reported to the Director of Inspection as soon as possible are defined in Section 40 of the OHS Act.
+Serious injuries or incidents that are required to be reported to an OHS Director as soon as possible are defined in Section 33 of the OHS Act.

-After a serious incident takes place at a work site, the prime contractor or, if there is no prime contractor, the employer must report the time, place and nature of the injury or incident to the Director of Inspection as soon as possible.
-To report, call the OHS Contact Centre at 1-866-415-8690.
+After a serious incident takes place at a work site, the prime contractor or, if there is no prime contractor, the employer must report the time, place and nature of the injury or incident to an OHS Director as soon as possible.
+Visit Report serious injuries, illnesses or incidents for more information.

 Once a call is received, it is triaged by the Investigations Unit and assigned to an OHS investigator.

 OHS investigators investigate the work site to determine the causes and circumstances of the serious injury or incident.

-During the course of an investigation, OHS collects information and analyzes it to prepare an investigation report summarizing the circumstances of the incident.
+During the course of an investigation, OHS collects information and analyzes it to determine the facts and identify any non-compliance with OHS laws.

 OHS conducts an enforcement action review of the investigation, to determine if the incident file should be submitted to Alberta Justice for consideration for prosecution.
 Files that are not referred to Alberta Justice are closed.
 Fatality investigation reports are made public by publishing online.

-Files referred to Alberta Justice are reviewed to determine if the case can support charges laid.
-When a case does not support a reasonable likelihood of a conviction or if the prosecution is not in the public interest, the investigation is closed.
+Files referred to Alberta Justice are reviewed to determine if the evidence support charges.
+When evidence does not support a reasonable likelihood of a conviction or if the prosecution is not in the public interest, the investigation is closed.
 The fatality investigation report is made public by publishing online.